North Queensland Land Council

 The North Queensland Land Council (NQLC),originally established in 1994, is a recognised Native Title Representative Body (NTRB) under section 203AD of the Native Title Act 1993.

-NQLC is an organisation appointed by the Department of the Prime Minister and Cabinet, to assist Aboriginal people with all aspects of their native title claims.
+NQLC is an organisation appointed by the National Indigenous Australians Agency (NIAA), to assist Aboriginal people with all aspects of their native title claims.
 We represent native title holders and claimants in native title related proceedings including: native title claims, appearing in court on behalf of native title claimants, responding to ‘future act’ applications (for example, proposed mining on native title land or land subject to a registered native title claim), and negotiations for Indigenous Land Use Agreements.

 As a recognised native title representative body, the NQLC has